Borough Market Estate

 Our other investment properties include the Simon the Tanner pub in Long Lane, SE1, The Huntsman and Hounds in Walworth, two small shop units on Southwark Street which neighbour our Hopton’s Almshouses, and a house in Bermondsey.

 The charity purchased 16 Crucifix Lane in 2019, a beautiful Victorian former sherry bonding warehouse.
-It is currenly being refurbished and is let as a mixture of flats and offices.
+Following refurbishment it opened in April 2021 as the charity’s new head office and is let as a mixture of residential flats and office space.

 The charity also owns ancient endowed freehold land which has been leased out on a long term basis.
 This includes land and buildings on Bankside (Red Lion Court and the Premier Inn at Park St), and land and buildings in Dartford.
 We also own a 500 year lease on a strip of land at St Mary Overie’s Dock right by Southwark Cathedral.